-III.
 ACCESSING THE MOMENTUM DEPENDENT STRUCTURE OF THE NUCLEON IN SEMI-INCLUSIVE DEEP INELASTIC SCATTERING

-A. Overview
+Overview

-Accessing the spin dependent and spin averaged nucleon structure encoded in Transverse Momentum Dependent parton distribution functions (TMD PDFs, or simply TMDs) as well as subleading twist parton distribution functions (twist3 PDFs) in semi-inclusive deep-inelastic scattering [157] is a central part of the scientific mission of the EIC [8].
+Accessing the spin dependent and spin averaged nucleon structure encoded in Transverse Momentum Dependent parton distribution functions (TMD PDFs, or simply TMDs) as well as subleading twist parton distribution functions (twist3 PDFs) in semi-inclusive deep-inelastic scattering [119] is a central part of the scientific mission of the EIC [8].
 This program focuses on an unprecedented investigation of the parton dynamics and correlations at the confinement scale and will benefit substantially by an increased luminosity at medium energies for the following reasons.

 - Structure functions appearing at sub-leading twist are suppressed by a kinematic factor 1/Q, which makes data at relatively low and medium Q^2 the natural domain for their measurement.
 Similarly, effects from the intrinsic transverse momentum dependence are suppressed at high Q^2 , when most of the observed transverse momenta are generated perturbatively.
 As a consequence, the signal of TMDs is naturally diluted at the highest energies.
 However, at the same time Q^2 has to be high enough for the applicability of factorization theorems, which makes most fixed target data already challenging.
-Running the EIC at low- to medium-CM energies might therefore occupy a sweet spot at which non-perturbative and subleading effects are sizeable and current knowledge allows the application of factorization to extract the relevant quantities [11].
-The Sivers asymmetry, related to one of the most intriguing parton dynamics which will be discussed below, is shown in Fig. 18 for different EIC energy options, illustrating the rapid fall of the expected TMD signal as higher and higher Q^2 is accessed. - At fixed Q^2 but lower \sqrt{s} , the fractional energy transfer of the virtual photon y is higher, which is helpful for the extraction of TMDs due to the more advantageous kinematic factors for asymmetries sensitive to the helicity of the electron beam and the higher resolution of the reconstruction of kinematic variables as will be described further below.
+Running the EIC at low- to medium-CM energies might therefore occupy a sweet spot at which non-perturbative and subleading effects are sizeable and current knowledge allows the application of factorization to extract the relevant quantities [10].
+The Sivers asymmetry, related to one of the most intriguing parton dynamics which will be discussed below, is shown in Fig. 15 for different EIC energy options, illustrating the rapid fall of the expected TMD signal as higher and higher Q^2 is accessed. - To map out the structure of the nucleon encoded in TMDs and twist3 PDFs, high precision, multi-dimensional measurements are needed, which requires very high statistics.
+For our understanding of the evolution and proper domain of these objects, it is essential to cover an extended kinematic phase space region connecting the future collider to the ongoing fixed-target precision measurements, e.g. by the JLab experiments.
+Figure 16 shows the estimated phase space covered by the existing JLab12 program compared to the lowest and highest EIC energy options.